linux-wizzard/clock-multimedia/README.md

 # clock-multimedia
-Widget for displaying basic info about current date, music or video which is playing right now.
+Widget for displaying basic info about current date, music or video(vlc) which is playing right now.